yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 NVC   |      50      |        136?        |         8        |  https://github.com/novacoin-project/novacoin/blob/master/src/base58.h
 ```

-As a rule of thumb, any bx commands that support the **--version (-v)** values (an 8 bit decimal number) associated with private keys will use values from the **version/WIF** column for a desired coin type.
-Similarly, any bx commands that support version values associated with coin addresses for a desired coin type will use the **version/p2pkh** column.
+As a rule of thumb, any bx commands that support the "--version (-v)" values (an 8-bit number number in base10/decimal format) associated with private key functionality will use values from the **version/WIF** column for desired coin types.
+Similarly, any bx commands that support version values associated with address functions for desired coin types will use the **version/p2pkh** column.
 An empirical trend within the table above is that version/WIF values range between 128 and 255 inclusive.
-The one notable exception so far is for coin type 21, Open Assets that is coin network agnostic.
+One notable exception discovered so far is for coin type 21, Open Assets that is a cryptocurrency agnostic token.
 Similarly, version/p2pkh values range between 0 and 127 inclusive.

-There will be BIP/SLIP 44 registered coin types where it will not be readily apparent how to apply bx commands to arrive at associated WIF keys and/or addresses, e.g., coins with raw key lengths greater than 256 bits, or use hashing algorithms other that ripemd160, sha256, and sha512.
+It is anticipated the libbitcoin approach presented here should be able to synthesize EC private keys and addresses for 100+ altcoins.
+Certainly there will be BIP/SLIP 44 registered coin types where it will not be readily apparent how to apply existing bx commands to arrive at associated WIF keys and/or addresses, e.g., coins with raw key lengths greater than 256 bits, or use hashing algorithms other that ripemd160, sha256, and sha512.
 Additionally, there will be altcoins that are not BIP/SLIP 44 registered that will have associated version/WIF and version/p2pkh values that will enable bx to easily create private EC keys and associated addresses.
+Such unregistered coin types will be included in the table above, but each having a blank "coin type".
+If the libbitcoin framework is adopted by developers, it will naturally enable extended BIP 38 support for those altcoins.
+(Being investigated, but be patient...
+Multisig and single signature Stealth transaction creation services might also be able to be inherited if libbitcoin framework is applied.)

-Such unregistered coin types can be included in the table above, but each having a blank "coin type".
-To help boost the establishment of multi-coin wallets as a countermeasure to protect Bitcoin as goes through its pubescence growth phase (that once completed will strongly delineate payment and settlement network processing), emphasis will first be applied towards populating the table above for coins that are BIP/SLIP 44 registered.
+Finally, to provide a foundation to jump start the establishment of numerous multi-coin wallet implementation, as a countermeasure to protect Bitcoin as goes through its pubescence growth phase, emphasis will first be applied towards populating the table above for coins that are BIP/SLIP 44 registered.
+It is anticipated once Bitcoin protocols(s) maturation/growth phase is completed, there will be a strong delineation between payment and settlement network processing layers that will implicitly support different levels of trust, with the settlement layer providing a greater amount of uncensored trust.

-*It may be a bit much to digest, but there is another four columns to be added to this table such as version/p2sh column (used to support multisig capabilities) for altcoin mainnets, and then repeating the three version/( WIF | p2pkh | p2sh ) columns for associated testnets.
-Albeit having a testnet for a Testnet might seem redundant.*
+*It may be a bit much to digest in this Wiki article, but there is another four columns to be added to the table above such as a version/p2sh column (used to support multisig capabilities) for altcoin mainnets, and then repeating the three version/( WIF | p2pkh | p2sh ) columns for associated testnets.
+Albeit, having a testnet for a Testnet might seem redundant.*

 ### [bx - Wallet Commands](https://github.com/libbitcoin/libbitcoin-explorer/wiki/Wallet-Commands)

-The table above is a "Rosetta Stone" that literally translates Bitcoin Elliptic Curve (EC) private keys and associated public addresses to those used by a number of altcoins having strong Bitcoin key/address synthesis heritage.
+The table above is a "Rosetta Stone" that translates Bitcoin Elliptic Curve (EC) private keys and associated public addresses to those used by a number of altcoins having strong Bitcoin key/address synthesis heritage.
 This cryptocurrency Rosetta Stone currently provides important --version (-v) base10 integer values for the following **bitcoin-explorer** wallet command used to create addresses for numerous altcoins:

 * **[ec-to-address](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-ec-to-address)**  ( use version/p2pkh column for addresses )

 **1) Combined BIP 32 and 44 Example:** *Apply M/44’/5’/0’/0/0 to create a compressed Dash public addresses for up to 4 billions addresses for safe use by an online machine!!!*

-**A.** Be very afraid to use the weak brain wallet driven command sequence below for an online computer!
-Even with a very high entropy brain wallet, the approach below will fail unless you are a "cross domain solution" expert or apply multisignature technology.
+**A.** Be very afraid to use the weak brain wallet driven command sequence below on a computer that is online!
+Even with a very high entropy brain wallet, the approach below will will certainly be hacked unless you are a "cross domain solution" expert or apply multisignature technology as risk mitigators.
 However, this example is provided for explanation continuity purposes of 1B and 1C below.
 ```
 % echo 'very complex gibberish' | bx base16-encode | bx sha256 | bx hd-new | bx hd-private -d -i 44 | bx hd-private -d -i 5 | bx hd-private -d -i 0 | bx hd-public  -i 0 | bx hd-public  -i 0 | bx hd-to-ec | bx ec-to-address -v 76
 ```